hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 Upon completion of this process, the orders transition to "pending_billing" status, signifying that they are fulfilled and ready for billing.

+{% hint style="info" %}
+The `HC_SC_CreateItemFulfillment` SuiteScript also generates a CSV file highlighting erroneous records found during processing and uploads the file to the SFTP server.
+Simultaneously, an email alert is automatically triggered to designated personnel, helping them quickly pinpoint the source of the issue and accelerating troubleshooting.
+{% endhint %}

 - [x] Sync order item fulfillment details from HotWax to NetSuite

 **Overall sync progress**